 - Forget all the beauty and good that will be there no matter how the current concern turns out.

-- Find one positive thing that God has helped you do.
+- Find one positive thing that God has helped me do.

-- Find one positive thing that god has done for you through others, and tell them so.
+- Find one positive thing that god has done for me through others, and tell them so.

-- Find one thing that is honest, true, just, pure, of good reputation, beneficial and just plain cool.
+- Find one thing that is honest, true, just, pure, of good reputation, beneficial and just plain cool and savor it.